ourbanow/DataScienceCoursera/README.md

 # Data Science Coursera
-This repository contains scripts from the Data Science course from JHU, available on Coursera
+This repository contains scripts from the Data Science specialization courses from JHU, available on Coursera

+# Getting and cleaning data course